aguevara22/RMHD-NN/README.md

 ## Acknowledgements

 This project was partially funded through the Harvard College Research Program (HCRP).
-We futher thank Harvard Research Computing (HRC) for availability of computing resources.
+We further thank Harvard Research Computing (HRC) for availability of computing resources.
 We especially thank Richard Qiu for collaboration and guidance at the beginning stages of this project.
 We thank Mark Goldstein for suggesting the application of a MUON optimizer.
 Simulation of initial/early time data was done using the Black Hole Accretion Code (BHAC) [3].

 ## References
 [1] Kharazmi, Zhang, Karniadakis (2020).
 Variational Physics-Informed Neural Networks. https://arxiv.org/abs/2001.04536